 WISER Life Project

-Thanks to a successful €3.6M application from the Rediscovery Centre and Dublin City Council to the EU’s LIFE+ environment fund Ballymun’s old Boiler House is set for a green revamp.
+Thanks to a successful €3.6M application from the Rediscovery Centre and Dublin City Council to the EU’s LIFE+ environment fund Ballymun’s old Boiler House underwent a green revamp.

-The creation of this prototype will demonstrate excellence in reuse at every level of interaction, will be supported by a cluster of resource efficient enterprises and be complemented by a suite of environmental education, training and research programmes which together will support the development of a low carbon society where waste reuse plays a pivotal role in signposting the direction towards a resource efficient Europe.
+The creation of this prototype has demonstrated excellence in reuse at every level of interaction, will be supported by a cluster of resource efficient enterprises and was complemented by a suite of environmental education, training and research programmes which together will support the development of a low carbon society where waste reuse plays a pivotal role in signposting the direction towards a resource efficient Europe.

-The activities of the proposed centre are core to ambitions set out in national waste and sustainability policies and will encourage eco-innovation, environmental best practice and the creation of green sector jobs.
+The activities of this centre are core to ambitions set out in national waste and sustainability policies and will encourage eco-innovation, environmental best practice and the creation of green sector jobs.

-The completion of this project would result in the preservation of an iconic and historical building, the provision of necessary waste infrastructure for the region and the creation of local employment.
+The completion of this project has resulted in the preservation of an iconic and historical building, the provision of necessary waste infrastructure for the region and the creation of local employment.

 WISER Life is kindly supported by the LIFE financial instrument of the European Community